-First let’s start with the example of the Piccadilly Line:
+First, let’s start with the example of the Piccadilly Line:

 For example, Turnham Green showed an index value of 7.07 over the past 23 years in the 400-800m radius from the station.
 However, within 400m from the station, the price index was only 1.88.
 There was a 274% difference between the two, showing that people preferred to live further from the station.

-Aggregating the values starts to make some sense of which locations (and how far from a city centre) that people start to prefer to live closer to, or further from the stations.
+Aggregating the values starts to make some sense of which locations (and how far from a city centre) that people start to prefer to live closer to (or further from) the stations.

 We repeated this analysis, looking at how things played out by each different underground line.
 Some of the clearest differences were on the Bakerloo and the Hammersmith & City lines, which showed a preference to live far from, and close to, the station, respectively.

 I also wondered if there was a difference in preference based on the wealth of an area.
-We didn’t find any indication of such a relationship.
-Looking line-by-line along the underground and assigning the 400m and 800m radius a % value to show if they were above or below the average price of the city (a quick and easy way to determine if it is expensive or cheap, comparatively rich or poor) did not reveal any correlation.
+We did not find any indication of such a relationship.
+Looking line-by-line along the underground and assigning the 400m and 800m radius a percentage value to show if they were above or below the average price of the city (a quick and easy way to determine if it is expensive or cheap, comparatively rich or poor) did not reveal any correlation.
 This information would also imply that the land market slightly further from a station may be mispriced.

 In conclusion, this research presents developers with some enticing prospects.
-Firstly, is it possible to identify transitional areas, where people are showing a greater preference for living closer to / further from key locations?
+Firstly, is it possible to identify transitional areas, where people are showing a greater preference for living closer to or further from key locations?